benjaminadk/bvgsoftware/_posts/how-to-create-gifs-with-node-js.md

 file '/path/to/tapeworm.png'
 ```

-This is a simplifed version of the function I used in GifIt.
+The following is a simplifed version of the function I used in GifIt.

-- `images` is an object that contains the absolute path and duration of the frame
+- `images` is an array of frame objects with absolute path and duration properties
 - `dstPath` is the destination to save the output GIF file
-- `cwd` is the absolute path of the current working directory (image files must be here as well)
+- `cwd` is the absolute path of the current working directory
-- `ffmpegPath` is the absolute path to the FFmpeg executable on the host machine
+- `ffmpegPath` is the absolute path to the FFmpeg executable on my host machine
-- the path to the last image is added twice to ensure thhe GIF loops correctly
+- the path to the last image is added twice as required by FFmpeg

 ```js
 import { execFile } from 'child_process'